zenorocha/browser-diet/src/documents/css/en/minify-css.html.md

 title: Minify your stylesheets
 ---

-To maintain readible code, it's a good idea to write comments and use indentation:
+To maintain readable code, it's a good idea to write comments and use indentation:

 ```css
 .center {